Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Related Work

-\paragraph{Sparse Training} The Lottery Ticket Hypothesis~\cite{frankle2018lottery, frankle2020linear} shows that accurate sparse subnetworks exist in overparameterized dense networks but require training a dense baseline to find.
-Other approaches have proposed frameworks for identifying lottery tickets~\citep{hattie2019supermask, ma2022effective} but still require a tremendous amount of compute resources.
+Our work aligns with research on overparameterization and sparsity in DNN training.
+The required modeling capacity for a given task is often unknown, leading to training overparameterized models to fully exploit learning capabilities before compressing them into smaller subnetworks. \paragraph{Overparameterization}~\citet{nakkiran2021deep} show that DNNs benefit from overparameterization.
+Subsequently, several studies have capitalized on overparameterization by scaling the size of models~\cite{rae2021scaling, goyal2022vision} and augmenting existing DNNs to boost modeling capacity and the accuracy of trained networks~\cite{shuxuan2020expandnet, ding2019acnet, ding2021repvgg, jinming2022doconv, mobileone2022, liu2022more}.
+These methods use linear parameterizations of the model, making them highly inefficient to train, and are focused on improving inference throughput.
+In contrast, our work is focused on improving the modeling capacity using sparse non-linear parameterizations.
+Sparse-IFT enhances accuracy without increasing training and inference FLOPs compared to the baseline dense model. \paragraph{Sparse Network Training} The Lottery Ticket Hypothesis~\cite{frankle2018lottery, frankle2020linear} shows that accurate sparse subnetworks exist in overparameterized dense networks but require training a dense baseline to find.
+Other approaches have proposed frameworks for identifying lottery tickets~\citep{hattie2019supermask, ma2022effective} but still require a lot of compute resources.
 Following this, various attempts have been made to find the optimal sparse subnetwork in a single shot.
 These methods either try to find the subnetworks at initialization~\cite{tanaka2020pruning, wang2020picking, de2020progressive, lee2018snip} or dynamically during training~\cite{mocanu2018, evci2020rigging, jayakumar2020top, raihan2020sparse}.
 However, given a fixed model capacity, these methods tradeoff accuracy relative to the dense baseline to save training FLOPs. ~\citet{stosic2021search} and~\citet{ramanujan2020s} increase the search space during sparse training to retain accuracy; however, do not guarantee FLOPs savings.
 In contrast to these methods, our work introduces a set of non-linear sparse transformations, which increase the representational capacity of the network.
 This approach does not introduce a new sparse training algorithm, but instead improves the search space of existing methods, leading to improved generalization while being efficient to train.